practicalli/clojure-data-science/docs/index.md

     Currently the book is a collection of various external references with a small amount of commercial experience captured.

+A guide to writing services and applications in the context of data science

-A practical guide to data mining, data transformation and visualisation tools, techniques and libraries.
-Guides will take a story telling approach to ensure a meaningful context in which design decisions are taken.
+Topics will include data mining, data transformation and visualisation tools, techniques and libraries.
+Guides will take a story telling approach using visualisation tools to ensure a meaningful context in which design decisions are taken.

 A starting point for Clojure developers on their journey into Data Science.
 As Data Science is such a vast subject area, no one resource can cover such diversity, so this guide will recommend numerous resources that go far deeper into specific areas.

+This guide does not claim to make any attempt to teach you how to be a professional data scientist.

 ## Data Mining